 SEO: There are many SEO tools that can help you assess your website.
 Start with looking for crawl errors on your website, and then check your site speed.
 Next, look at your search rankings for your target keywords.
-In 2018 this should go without saying, but if your site is not mobile optimized, make that your number one priority for Q2.
+This should go without saying, but if your site is not mobile optimized, make that your number one priority.

 Looking for areas to optimize conversions will help you reduce your cost per acquisition and improve your campaign results.

 Marketing Funnel: Look at which channels and content are driving interactions and conversions at each stage in the funnel.
 One way to assess how channels are driving sales is through marketing attribution, which allocates revenue to customer touch points.
 Many marketing automation platforms have attribution reports.
 Alternatively, you can use goals in Google Analytics.
-You will need to decide on a consistent attribution model, and if you have the resources, I recommend multi-touch for a more accurate picture of key revenue drivers.
+You will need to decide on a consistent attribution model.
+If you have the resources, I recommend multi-touch for a more accurate picture of key revenue drivers.

 Email & Marketing Automation

-Email remains the highest ROI channel for marketers, and that means if you are not analyzing your email marketing, you are missing out on revenue.
+Email remains the highest ROI channel for marketers.
+That means if you are not analyzing your email marketing, you are missing out on revenue.

-Email: Look at email engagement metrics and if you see any concerning trends, such as a high churn rate, it may be time to create a re-engagement campaign.
+Email: First, look at email engagement metrics.
+If you see any concerning trends, such as a high churn rate, it may be time to create a re-engagement campaign.
 In addition, look for any trends in open rates for day of the week or time of day.
 Have you conducted any A/B tests?
 Analyze those results and apply the insights to your future emails.
 Metrics to evaluate include:

 - Open rate